wjburton/personal_website/content/post/interpretable_model_log/index.md

     * Build a decision tree.
 Are the same variables being used now as were in regression?
 How does the decision tree AUC compare to Logistic regression?
 Is the decision tree easy to explain and justify? <br> <br>

 6. **Build the final model**
-    * Through the preliminary modeling exercises decide between which interpretable model you want to use.
+    * Through the preliminary modeling exercises, decide between which interpretable model you want to use.
 I typically lean on logistic regression, but if the data is better structured for a tree (and can still be easily explained) then go with that.
     * At this point, you have a good idea of the accuracy range you can achieve with the data from the most complicated model in step 5. to the simplest.
 You also have an understanding of the accuracy improvement each additional variable adds.
 Build the simplest and easiest to explain model that meets all the business constraints and make sure the accuracy is somewhere within the acceptable range.
     <br> <br>